What is bankruptcy?

 - you can keep household goods and personal effects like a television, computer and furniture of reasonable value;

-- the fact of your bankruptcy will appear on your credit report for seven years and on a public record known as the National Personal Insolvency Index for life (in practical terms though, you will find it difficult to obtain credit for seven years, two years longer than the five year listing for bad debts);
+- the fact of your bankruptcy will appear on your credit report for five years and on a public record known as the National Personal Insolvency Index for life (in practical terms though, you will find it difficult to obtain credit for five years, only the same time as for listed bad debts);

-- you can earn an income (a rate of $50,332.10 after tax for a person with no dependants and $63,921.77 for a person with two dependants) however if your after-tax income exceeds the amount applicable to you, you will have to pay contributions to your trustee for your creditors; and
+- you can earn an income (a rate of $54,736.50 after tax for a person with no dependants and $69,515.12 for a person with two dependants) however if your after-tax income exceeds the amount applicable to you, you will need to pay contributions to your trustee for your creditors; and

 - you may need to continue to pay your Child support, Centrelink and Higher Education debts, and any court fines.
 Seek advice on this from a financial counsellor.